 - The amino acid glycine is liver-supportive, helping your liver function to process and eliminate pesticides, xenoestrogens, and other avoidable and unavoidable toxins from the environment, food, and products we use.

 - Collagen supports healthy thyroid function and offsets cortisol (stress hormone) imbalance.

 Collagen vs. gelatin

-You might have heard the terms collagen and gelatin used interchangeably.
+You may have heard the terms collagen and gelatin used interchangeably.
 That’s because gelatin is actually a part of collagen.
-When collagen is heated up – say when you’re making chicken soup, or bone broth – it breaks down to become gelatin.
-They have very similar nutritional profiles and benefits, because they come from the same source, however gelatin is how we can most easily get the benefits of collagen.
+When collagen is heated up - say, when you’re making chicken soup, or bone broth - it breaks down to become gelatin.
+They have very similar nutritional profiles and benefits, because they come from the same source.
+However, gelatin is a way we can most easily get the benefits of collagen.
 Unless taken in raw supplement form, cooking collagen is the easiest way to eat it and absorb its benefits.

-Making bone broth is my personal favorite way to do this (see below), but you could roast a whole chicken, turkey, duck or a beef or lamb joint – then you will also get the benefits of gelatin from including the bones, tendons and ligaments which contain the collagen.
+Making bone broth is a great way to do this (see below), but you could roast a whole chicken, turkey, duck or a beef or lamb joint.
+This will also give you the benefits of gelatin, from including the bones, tendons and ligaments which contain the collagen.
 Another option is to buy gelatin powder and add this to smoothies.

 The best way to get the benefits of collagen and gelatin